hoekma/redpop/README.md

 #### Example consumer with advanced processing:

 In the following example, we have a subscriber that listens for passord reset request events.
 When it receives one, it will generate a reset code, sent a notification to the user via EMAIL and SMS (via another event stream).
 It keeps track of how many resets it has processed and sends a notification to the admin group (via yet another event stream).
-This uses the `this.xadd()` method of redpop to override the local config's stream name.

 ```javascript
 const { Consumer } = require('@hoekma/redpop');